emanuelsdsj/Lunafreya-Pacman-Speedrun/README.md

         - Inky: if blinky on chase > (blinky distance of pacman) * 2 in front of pacman, limit of 8 pos else run from pacman.
         - Clyde: Chase pacman when close 4 positions run from pacman
     - Added in train Max Points and rounds number.
-    - to be continued...

 - Deep q-learning
-    - To be continued...

-## Results
     - To be continued...

 ## Modified Version of